FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 box plot titled "bare-metal" is the performance of PostgreSQL running on a conventional Kubernetes cluster, while the right side "vcluster" shows the performance of PostgreSQL running on the virtual Kubernetes cluster.
-The @tps values are around $10$-$15%$ lower than the baseline, which is a significant difference.
+The @tps values are $7.82%$ lower for the baseline, which is a significant difference.
 The variability of the @tps values are also increased.

-This behaviour is also observed to a lesser effect in the @ro tests, which are presented in @initial-ro-vcluster.
-In the observed virtual cluster, it is evident that the throughput values (@tps) exhibit an increment similar to the improvements seen from @initial-rw-baseline to @initial-ro-baseline.
+This behaviour is also observed in the @ro tests, which are presented in @initial-ro-vcluster.
+The @tps values decrease by $9.11%$ when running on the virtual cluster.

 #figure(
   caption: [Initial @ro @tps measured by `pgbench` inside a virtual Kubernetes cluster],